kevicency/Octopress-NuGet-Aside/README.md

 nuget_user: "your_username"
 nuget_author: "your_author_name"
 nuget_package_count: 5
-nuget_show_profile_link: true
 ```

 The author is used for the search.
 This means that the author should equal the
 author you put in your NuGet spec.
-Search by username is not possible.
+Search by user is not possible.

 ### sass/partials/_sidebar.scss